 The first and most obvious problem with a real wood floor in the bathroom is that it is not completely waterproof.
 While treatments such as lacquers or oils can help a great deal, real wood always tends to be much less water resistant than vinyl or LVT flooring, especially given the amount of exposure to water you can expect.
 Even if you are particularly careful with spillages, real wood does not tolerate humidity well, and you may have to contend with boards expanding, warping, coming loose or even rotting over time.

+One of the many questions is whether wood flooring can be waterproofed for use in bathrooms?
+Not entirely.
+Flooring can be water-resistant for a short term solution, but eventually, the coating will wear off, especially in high traffic areas.
 The efforts to protect a real wood floor in a bathroom – regular oiling, lacquering and cleaning – can make it a very high-maintenance feature.
 You should also bear in mind that good-quality real wood can be expensive to replace if damaged, causing further disruption to your sanctuary of calm cleanliness.

 Engineered wood bathroom flooring

 Engineered wood flooring is similar to real wood – and we don’t recommend it for bathrooms either, for the same reasons.

 Manufactured using alternating layers of plywood and real wood, it delivers the appearance and quality feel of real wood flooring, but without the same level of maintenance or hefty price tag.
 Engineered wood feels natural, luxurious and smooth underfoot, and can appear just as authentic as real wood, especially if using vintage tones and patterns.

 Its design and composition makes engineered wood easier to install and maintain, but it’s worth noting that engineered wood floors can vary greatly in durability depending on the price.
 Also, while being more tolerant to dampness than 100% real wood, it is still subject to warping, expanding and other types of damage.